South-Paw/warframe-item-list/README.md

 ## Contributing

-Again, if you come across any missing items, problems or mistakes - please let me know by [creating an issue](https://github.com/South-Paw/warframe-item-list/issues/new) or even [fixing it yourself](https://github.com/South-Paw/warframe-item-list/pulls) with a pull-request.
+Again, if you come across any missing items, problems or mistakes - please let me know by [creating an issue](https://github.com/South-Paw/warframe-item-list/issues/new) or feel free to have a shot at [fixing it yourself](https://github.com/South-Paw/warframe-item-list/pulls) with a pull-request.

 Please ensure that any PRs are linted and keep with the general flow of things.

+* Items should be grouped by `category` (categories follow the wiki order)
+* Items are alphabetically sorted by `name` within each `category`

 ## License